Tamanu (Foraha) Oil, Organic

 Characteristics : Rich greenish oil with a mild aroma, readily absorbed by the skin.

 Uses : Helps relieve muscle, joint and nerve pain, promotes healing of wounds and burns (including sunburn), useful as a carrier in aromatherapy treatment of eczema, psoriasis and acne.
-Especially helpful for treating Diabetic ulcers, herpes ulcers, insect bites, and shingles.
-Regenerative for mature skin, decreases the appearance of wrinkles, and a rich moisturizer for dry skin.
+Especially helpful for treating Diabetic ulcers, Herpes ulcers, insect bites, and Shingles.
+Regenerative for mature skin, decreases the appearance of wrinkles, and is a rich moisturizer for dry skin.